RayZh-hs/LLVM/docs/detailed-outline.md

 - All LLVM types are represented as sealed classes with specific properties
 - Type safety is enforced through Kotlin's type system
 - No implicit conversions between types
-- **⚠️ Pointer Type Limitation:** Current implementation uses legacy typed pointers which are more restrictive than the latest LLVM IR standard
+- **✅ Pointer Type Compliance:** Implementation now uses untyped pointers which comply with the latest LLVM IR standard

 ### 2. Immutability
 - IR objects are immutable after construction